madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 # Getting Started

-So, you‘ve got your SwiftIO board.
-Let's start with a hello world project - LED blink.
-Follow us step-by-step to run your first project on the SwiftIO board.
+Now that you‘ve got your board, let's start with a hello world project - LED blink.
+Follow us step-by-step to run your first project.

 ## **Step 1: Download and install the MadMachine IDE**

-At first, you need to download the MadMachine IDE.
-It is a simple tool to allow you to write the code and download it to your board.
+At first, you certainly need a tool to edit your code.
+MadMachine IDE allows you to write code, compile and download it to your board.

-The IDE is available on **Windows** and **Mac**.
-You could find the software package [here](https://github.com/madmachineio/MadMachineIDE/releases/tag/v0.1.1).
-Select the appropriate version according to your operating system.
+You can get the latest IDE for MacOs [here](https://github.com/madmachineio/MadMachineIDE/releases/tag/v0.2.3-alpha).
+And your computer should have Xcode to allow the code to be compiled successfully.

+BTW, the IDE for Windows doesn't support our new features since we are waiting the Window support of Swift language.

 :::info
-For advanced users, you may edit your code wherever you like and use the mm-sdk to compile your code.
+For advanced users, you may edit your code wherever you like and use the [mm-sdk](https://github.com/madmachineio/mm-sdk) to compile your code.
 :::

 Double click the downloaded file and follow the installation instructions.
 If you meet with any problem, you could refer to [FAQ](../faq.md).

 ## **Step 2: Code in the IDE**

-OK, you're ready to code.
+Now you're ready to code.

 1. **Open** the MadMachine IDE.
 Now it's empty on the right side, as you create and try more projects, it will be filled with all your projects.